Rash on Baby’s Face – Types, Causes, and Treatment

 6. Seborrheic Dermatitis

 Observed primarily in areas of the baby’s skin where the hair is present, this can later spread to other areas of the body too.
-This rash appears in the form of irritating small red bumps and some crusty scales in yellow colour on the scalp, and even within eyebrows and eyelashes.
+This rash appears in the form of irritating small red bumps on baby’s face and some crusty scales in yellow colour on the scalp, and even within eyebrows and eyelashes.
 The reason behind this is an allergic reaction to food, primarily through baby formulas or supplementary foods.

 7. Slapped Cheek Syndrome